Course Code: GES722

 Complete the course by understanding how to compute electrical output, as well as how to compare characteristics of various module technologies.

-Adam Zellhoefer is a NABCEP certified solar installer and brings a wealth of knowledge in solar design and physics.
-Adam has spent the past few years working as a teacher’s assistant with the solar power program at Cabrillo College in California.
-Adam served as an assistant to Joe Jordan, a pioneer in renewable energy.
+Adam Zellhoefer is a NABCEP certified solar installer.
+He brings a wealth of knowledge in solar design and physics, having spent many years teaching at Cabrillo’s solar power program.
+Zellhoefer also served as an assistant to Joe Jordan, a pioneer in renewable energy.

-This program is self-paced and open enrollment, so you can start and finish at your own pace.
-Upon registering, you're given eight (8) months to complete this program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive three (3) months to complete the course.

-This program provides students with the knowledge required for a career at multiple levels of solar businesses, including: Sales, Assembly, Installation, Engineering, Manufacturing, Administration, Storage, Research and Development, Marketing, and much more!
+This course provides students with the knowledge required for a career at multiple levels of solar businesses, including: Sales, Assembly, Installation, Engineering, Manufacturing, Administration, Storage, Research and Development, Marketing, and much more!